 Every person is different and has different needs nutritionally, physically, emotionally and spiritually.
-I help people listen to their body and intuition.
-I help you in listening to your body – your cravings, your guilty pleasures, and ultimately what makes your body feel alive, happier and healthier.
-The cleaner you eat, the better you feel and the happier your life will become - seriously!
-Clean eating is about knowledge of what is healthy and above all self-love.
-When you love yourself, everything in your life – relationships, work, family and spirituality – will dramatically change!
-I help you get their with food.
+I help people listen to their body and intuition to find the answers of better health that our already inside the individual.
+I believe in empowering people to create and maintain healthy lifestyles through changing the way they eat and live.
+Enhancing the quality of your food will enhance the quality of your life and is a great way to practice self-love!
+When you love on yourself, everything in your life – relationships, work, family and spirituality – will dramatically change!
+I help you get there with food.

-I love teaching people how to elevate their lives.
+I love teaching people how to enhance and elevate their lives.
 Food is an important avenue toward doing this as it fuels our bodies and our minds.
-I am passionate about helping people have better lives by teaching them in a fun way how to eat better, and in the process uncovering and solving health issues.
-I love traveling, massages, deep breathing, hearing the ocean, being outdoors soaking up the sunshine, hugging, snuggling with my cat, date nights with my husband, enjoying good food with good friends and sharing my food knowledge with others.
+I am passionate about helping people have better lives by teaching them in a fun way how to eat more nourishing foods, while in the process uncovering and solving health issues.
+I love traveling, massages, deep breathing, hearing the ocean, hiking, being outdoors soaking up the sunshine, listening to music & dancing, hugging, snuggling with my cats, date nights with my besties & soul gatherings with my tribe, enjoying good food with good friends as often as I can, and sharing my food knowledge with others.
 I spend hours reading about the latest food science and pouring over healthy food blogs.
-Above all, I am passionate about finding balance in life, and helping others do the same!
+You'll always find me in the kitchen whipping up a "nice" version of something "naughty."
+I am passionate about finding balance in every area of life, and helping others do the same!

 I was fortunate to be introduced to "real food" from birth and had a very healthy upbringing.
 My siblings and I were not allowed to eat cane sugar, mainstream cereals or snack foods, fast food, or chocolate – I thought carob was chocolate until I was introduced to the real thing in second grade!
 I grew up on organic tofu, turkey, chicken and fish, homemade soy milk, juice-sweetened candy and Tiger bars (protein bars that I thought were candy bars), with some natural snack foods mixed in.
 Most food that other people seemed to have in their freezer was made from scratch in my house.
 Waffles, pancakes and whole grain breads were all homemade with natural ingredients.
 I even learned how to read labels at a young age to know to put the package back on the shelf if it contained artificial colors, flavors, preservatives or any other unpronounceable ingredients.